KSGF (AM)

-KSGF (1260 kHz) is an AM radio station licensed to serve Springfield, Missouri, United States.
-The station, which launched in 1926 as KGBX, is owned by SummitMedia.
-The station is also simulcast on KSGF-FM (104.1), which is licensed to Ash Grove, Missouri, United States.
+KSGF (1260 kHz) was an AM radio station licensed to serve Springfield, Missouri, United States.
+The station, which launched in 1926 as KGBX, was owned by SummitMedia.
+The station was simulcast on KSGF-FM 104.1, which is licensed to Ash Grove, Missouri, United States.

 Programming

-KSGF broadcasts a news/talk radio format.
-Weekday programming includes a local morning show called, "KSGF Mornings with Nick Reed," hosted by Nick Reed with executive producer Sarah Myers.
-The remainder of the weekday is taken up by syndicated shows hosted by Glenn Beck, Dana Loesch, Sean Hannity, Mark Levin, Michael Savage, the Red Eye Radio, and Ben Shapiro.
-Weekend programming includes Kim Komando, Joe Pags, and Cigar Dave.
-Local news comes from the KTTS news team and national news comes from Fox News Radio.
+KSGF broadcast a news/talk radio format.
+Weekday programming included a local morning show called "KSGF Mornings with Nick Reed," hosted by Nick Reed with executive producer Sarah Myers.
+The remainder of the weekday was taken up by syndicated shows hosted by Glenn Beck, Dana Loesch, Sean Hannity, Mark Levin, Michael Savage, the Red Eye Radio, and Ben Shapiro.
+Weekend programming included Kim Komando, Joe Pags, and Cigar Dave.
+Local news came from the KTTS news team and national news came from Fox News Radio.

 History

 Beginning

 On May 31, 1922, a broadcasting station license, with the call letters WEAK, was issued to Julius B. Abercrombie in St. Joseph, Missouri.
 WEAK was deleted on September 26, 1923.
 Three years later, plans were made to reestablish a local station.
 While waiting for a broadcasting station authorization to be issued, test broadcasts by amateur station 9AYM were begun in August 1926, conducted by Abercrombe in conjunction with the Foster-Hall Tire Company, at a wavelength of 325 meters (923 kHz).

 The broadcasting station, KGBX, was authorized later that month for Julius B. Abercrombe at 1221 Frederick Avenue in St. Joseph, and made its debut broadcast on the evening of August 17, 1926.
 The call letters were randomly assigned from an alphabetical roster of available call signs.
 KGBX was set up by entrepreneur Ralph D. Foster and partner Jerry Hall at the Foster-Hall Tire Company to advertise their Firestone Tire dealership.
 The original studios were located in the Foster-Hall tire store at 1221 Frederick Avenue, and originally broadcast at 500 watts.